Metal Detecting Tips | Should You Dig Everything at The BEACH?

 By doing this you will learn that incredible finds can be made anywhere at any time.
 Most importantly you will learn your detectors' language and how it describes all different items, at different depth, and from different angles.

-It's true that many detectorists have 'finds' they would have never had discovered had they chosen to ignore that iffy signal, at the end of the day it always depends on the conditions at the beach, your available time, and how well you know your detector.
+It's true that many detectorists have 'finds' they would have never discovered had they chosen to ignore that iffy signal, at the end of the day it always depends on the conditions at the beach, your available time, and how well you know your detector.

 Thank you for reading, please feel free to drop any questions or comments below!